kubicorn/kubicorn/README.md

 6) We are atomic, and will un-do any work if there is an error
 7) We run on many operating systems
 8) We allow users to define their own arbitrary bootstrap logic
-9) We have no guarentee that anything happens, ever, use at your own risk
+9) We have no guarantee that anything happens, ever, use at your own risk

 ### Create